christopheraaronhogg/arkansasdtfprints/performance_optimization_report.md

 1. **Implement Database Query Optimization**:
    - Use join loading for orders and items to prevent N+1 queries
    - Add query results caching for admin views
-   - Use EXISTS() instead of COUNT() for checking existence
-   - Implement server-side pagination for efficiently handling large result sets
-   - Add composite indexes for frequently used query patterns

 2. **Optimize Image Processing**:
    - Move image processing to a separate worker process